modularizer/pyprez/README.md

 <script src="./pyjamas.js"></script>

 <pyjamas-editor>
-    import js # provides interface to WebAPIs such as document, window, alert, etc
+    import js # provides interface to WebAPIs such as document

-    import time # import Python builitins
+    import time

-    import numpy as np # import packages from standard library
+    import numpy as np

-    print("this will show up in the Developer Console because `stdout` has been piped to `console.log` via `pyjamas.stdout = console.log`")
+    print("this will show up in the Developer Console" "because `stdout` has been piped to `console.log`" "via `pyjamas.stdout = console.log`")

     x = np.random.rand(5)
     js.alert(x.tolist())